arnkoen/poki/README.md

 # poki
 Poki (pronounced pokee) is a small creative coding framework.
 It's basically just some glue between libraries other people wrote.
-Right now it is only tested on windows, linux will follow soon.
+Right now it works on windows, linux and in the browser via emscripten, I dont own a mac, but with few modifications to the build file it should work there too.
 This is a work in progress, so anything here might be buggy or subject to changes. \
 Features:
 - model loading (gltf/glb and m3d)
 - .gltf keyframe animations (skeletal not yet supported)